aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 cross-language documentation experience to help developers integrate those constructs into their application.

-Customers can also deploy a private instance of CDK Construct Hub to facilitate sharing infrastructure abstractions published to a private package registry within the organization.
+Customers can also deploy a private instance of Construct Hub to facilitate sharing infrastructure abstractions published to a private package registry within the organization.

-### Where can I find the CDK Construct Hub?
+### Where can I find the Construct Hub?

-The public instance of CDK Construct Hub is at: [awscdk.io](https://awscdk.io/).
+The public instance of Construct Hub is at: `${TBD}`.

-### How do I publish a package to CDK Construct Hub?
+### How do I publish a package to Construct Hub?

-Packages published to the public npm registry (npmjs.com) are automatically indexed by the public instance of CDK Construct Hub as long as they meet the following prerequisites:
+Packages published to the public npm registry (npmjs.com) are automatically indexed by the public instance of Construct Hub as long as they meet the following prerequisites:

 1. Cross-language support has been configured correctly using [jsii]